authzed/terraform-provider-authzed/README.md

 ## Troubleshooting

+### Common Issues

-If you encounter issues with provider installation such as "Failed to query available provider packages" or "no available releases match", this is often caused by locally cached provider files.
+**Provider Installation**: If you encounter "Failed to query available provider packages" or "no available releases match", this is often caused by locally cached provider files.

 **Quick fix:**
 ```bash